Activision Blizzard employees to walkout, demand CEO step down

 “Anyone who doubts my conviction to be the most welcoming, inclusive workplace doesn’t really appreciate how important this is to me,” Kotick said.

 A number of Activision Blizzard employees declared on Twitter that they would stop working Tuesday in protest.
 They advanced several demands, including that Kotick be replaced as CEO and the company undergo a review by a worker-appointed third-party.
-Those who work from home plan to pause work to join in solidarity with employees who are meeting up at noon Pacific time in front of the Irvine, Calif., campus in a physical walkout.
+Those who work from home plan to pause work to join in solidarity with employees who are meeting up at noon Pacific time in front of the Irvine campus in a physical walkout.
 This is the second employee walkout the company has seen in the past four months.

 In a statement to The Post regarding the walkout, Activision Blizzard wrote, “We are fully committed to fostering a safe, inclusive and rewarding environment for all of our employees around the world.
 We support their right to express their opinions and concerns in a safe and respectful manner, without fear of retaliation.”